Zenith considers refinancing after hiring Evercore

-ZENITH, the independent leasing, fleet management and vehicle outsourcing businesses, is considering a refinancing to develop the business.
+ZENITH, the independent leasing, fleet management and vehicle outsourcing businesses, is considering a potential refinancing to develop the business.

 Tim Buchan, Zenith’s chief executive, said the Leeds-based firm continues to enjoy very strong trading, which has been rewarded with significant client wins.